Facebook VP of Ads Criticised For Tweeting that Russian-bought Ads Had Not Been Designed to Sway the US Election - Slashdot

 Second, it's about time that we admit that the Democrafts colluded with the Russians to sway the election against Trump.
 It was the DNC that paid Perkins Coie, as a shell company to pay Fusion GPS (ex-CIA opposition researchers), who contracted Christopher Steele and Nellie Ohr to complete the "dossier".
 Nellie Ohr (member of the CIA Open Source Group) worked with Christopher Steele (ex-MI6 Orbis Ltd) to procure information from Russian diplomats to form the "dossier", then fed that information back through her husband Brian Ohr (DOJ) to the FBI.
 It was the FBI that used the "dossier" to open the FISA 702 Title 1 on Carter Page (former FBI informant against Russia Gazprom), and it was the Clinton-allied team in the FBI that spied on the Trump campaign headquarters. and we're only beginning to find out now how they used that information.
 That is the group that used Russian mis-information to try to sway the election, broke dozens of laws, and frankly should be in jail already.

-This is bleeping ridiculous (Score:3)
+This is bleeping ridiculous (Score:4, Informative)

 How long until everyone learns to ignore the Internet ignoramus mob?